Asymptotics of uniformly random lozenge tilings of polygons. Gaussian free field: Height function and its multipoint fluctuations

-Such paths can be constructed using the diffeomorphism $\om\colon\D\to\Hb$ (see \S \ref{sub:complex_structure_on_the_limit_shape_surface} and \S \ref{sub:critical_points_of_the_action} below) which maps the frozen boundary to the real line.
+Such paths can be constructed using the diffeomorphism $\om\dvtx\D \to \Hb$ (see Section~\ref{subcomplexstructureonthelimitshapesurface} and Section~\ref{subcriticalpointsoftheaction} below) which maps the frozen boundary to the real line.
 It is not hard to show that in $\Hb$ the desired (continuous) nonintersecting paths exist.
 Then in $\D$ we can approximate the images of these paths under $\om^{-1}$ by piecewise-linear paths.
 Since the number of points $(\chi_i,\eta_i)$ (and paths) is finite, we can also make sure that the number of segments in these paths is bounded uniformly in $N$.

-\begin{remark} We could also use paths ending at any part of the frozen boundary on Fig.~\ref{fig:path_HS} (right) because on the corresponding facets our height function asymptotically becomes constant, and we subtract this constant in the definition of $H_N$ (\ref{H_N_def}).
-However, we use only paths as on Fig.~\ref{fig:GFF_paths} to simplify the notation in \S \ref{sub:estimates_of_the_kernel_close_to_the_edge} below. \end{remark}
+\begin{remark} We could also use paths ending at any part of the frozen boundary in Figure~\ref{figpathHS} (right) because on the corresponding facets our height function asymptotically becomes constant, and we subtract this constant in the definition of $H_N$ (\ref{HNdef}).
+However, we use only paths as oi Figure~\ref{figGFFpaths} to simplify the notation in Section~\ref{subestimatesofthekernelclosetotheedge} below. \end{remark}

 \begin{definition} For integers $x<x'$ and $n$, denote

 Also, for integers $n<n'$ and $y$, set

 \end{definition}